Jump to a section:

-Everyone in the industry is bracing for a high level of cancellations to avoid the spread of the infection.
-OTAs are trying hard to ease the burden for the guests who book with them while retaining their long term loyalty by making the corona-related cancellation process as easy as possible.
+The industry is still seeing a high level of cancellations to avoid the spread of the infection.
+OTAs are trying hard to ease the burden for the guests who book with them while retaining their long term loyalty by making the coronavirus-related cancellation process as easy as possible.

 Whilst bookings received via OTAs remain technically subject to the cancellation policies that you have set, OTAs have the ability to override these in special circumstances like the one we are currently facing.

-Online travel agencies have announced the measures they are taking to protect travelers and hosts alike, including the extensions of their Force Majeure Policy.
+Online travel agencies have announced the measures they are taking to protect travelers and hosts alike, including the setting and implementation of their Force Majeure Policies.

 Airbnb has launched a new campaign to help crucial healthcare workers register and find accommodation via their platform during this period.
-You can find more information about the programs and how to participate here:
+You can find more information about the programs and how to participate via the following link: openhomes

 In eviivo suite, you can automatically cancel an OTA booking under the Force Majeure policy in just one click.
 Find out how here.

-For more information on the latest OTA measures, please visit our dedicated eviivo university page here
+For more information on all the latest OTA measures, please visit our dedicated eviivo university page here

 What is eviivo doing to help?